26th November 2011, Saturday….Day(4) Manali-Prashar Lake-Chail Chowk 219 km

 During one of my visits to Mandi few months back, an old wise man had described to me the beauty of Prashar lake and panoramic view of surrounding hills and valleys from hill top near Prashar lake.
 I have a knack for visiting new places and newer roads.
 So opportunity presented itself and I decided to grab it.

-The road from here is a dirt track, passes through thick, dark but beautiful forest.
+The road from here is a dirt trek, passes through thick, dark but beautiful forest.
 There are a number of water crossings.
-You should not be surprised if you don’t see any human or vehicle for many miles.
-Though there are some small villages enroute.
+One should not be surprised if one doesn’t see any human or vehicle for many miles even though there are some small villages enroute.

-I parked my car at a parking lot along the road.
-From there its around half a mile walk up the hill on a autumn burnt dry grass.
+Parked the car at a parking lot along the road.
+From there it’s around half a mile walk up the hill on a autumn burnt dry grass.
 The lake and temple area is maintained by a trust and is fenced all around with barbed wire.
 There are small iron gates to enter the area.

 After walking half a mile, the first glimpse of the lake and pagoda shaped temple is a pretty sight.
 Presence of few young college boys and girls were giving it a very colorful look to otherwise calm and serene surroundings.

 The three story pagoda shaped wooden temple is said to be constructed in the 13th century and held sacred to Rishi Parashar.